gyaaniguy/personal-drive/Readme.md

 #### Future Plans
 These are just thoughts.
 Can't make any promises.
-- 🔒 Feature: Encryption.
+- Feature: Encryption.
 Vital, so the host can't read our files
-- 🔍 Feature: Improve search.
+- Feature: Improve search.
 Maybe in-content search, folder-specific.
 Maybe a special 'Notes' mode
-- 🤝 Feature: Collaboration.
+- Feature: Collaboration.
 Perhaps a checkbox that allows guests to upload?
+- Feature: Save playback position checkbox
+- Feature: mp3/audio playback
-- 📄 Feature: More previewable files - doc, docx, ppt.
+- Feature: More previewable files - doc, docx, ppt.
 Unsure if this will be feasible.

 ---